-In 2005 Rosenberg founded the New Policy Institute, a Tides Center project where he continues to serve as president.
+In 2005 Rosenberg founded the New Policy Institute — a Tides Center project and a sister organization to NDN — where he continues to serve as president.
 That same year, he co-founded the New Politics Institute along with Gina Glantz, Cecile Richards, and Andrew and Deborah Rappaport.

 In 2006 Rosenberg wrote the foreword for the book Crashing the Gate: Netroots, Grassroots, and the Rise of People-Powered Politics, co-authored by Jerome Armstrong and Daily Kos founder Markos Moulitsas Zuniga.

-In a 2006 analysis of “what the last five years of conservative government” (under President George W. Bush) had produced, Rosenberg stated that Republicans had: (a) implemented “tax cuts targeted primarily at the rich” that had “left the middle class carrying a greater share of the overall tax burden” while “unravel[ing] the Clinton administration’s achievement of putting America on a sound fiscal footing”; (b) presided over a period where “terrorism attacks worldwide [had] increased dramatically”; (c) launched the Iraq War “with a campaign to exaggerate the [WMD] threat”; (d) employed “torture techniques” that “violated the Geneva conventions” and “undermined America’s moral leadership in the world”; and (e) created an “occupying presence in Iraq” that “fueled the global jihadist movement.”
+In a January 2006 piece titled “The State of Conservative Government, 2006,” Rosenberg stated that Republicans in recent years had: (a) implemented “tax cuts targeted primarily at the rich” that had “left the middle class carrying a greater share of the overall tax burden” while “unravel[ing] the Clinton administration’s achievement of putting America on a sound fiscal footing”; (b) presided over a period where “terrorism attacks worldwide [had] increased dramatically”; (c) launched the Iraq War “with a campaign to exaggerate the [WMD] threat”; (d) employed “torture techniques” that “violated the Geneva conventions” and “undermined America’s moral leadership in the world”; and (e) created an “occupying presence in Iraq” that “fueled the global jihadist movement.”

 In 2007 Rosenberg was named one of “The 50 Most Powerful People in DC” by GQ magazine.
 In 2007 and 2010, he spoke at the “Take Back America” Conference hosted annually by the Campaign for America’s Future.

-In addition to his aforementioned associations, Rosenberg today is an advisory board member with the Jonathan M. Tisch College of Citizenship and Public Service at Tufts University.
-He also sits on the boards of the Roosevelt Institute (which strives to promote “a new economic and political system … built by many for the good of all”), and Democracy: A Journal of Ideas.
+In addition to his already-cited associations, Rosenberg also has served as an advisory board member with the Jonathan M. Tisch College of Citizenship and Public Service at Tufts University; a board member of Democracy: A Journal of Ideas; and a board member of the Roosevelt Institute (which strives to promote “a new economic and political system”).